openebs/openebs/contribute/design/1.x/cstor/cstor-status.md

 **Unavail** : The device or virtual device cannot be opened.
 In some cases, pools with UNAVAIL devices appear in DEGRADED mode.
 If a top-level virtual device is UNAVAIL, then nothing in the pool can be accessed.

 **Removed** : The device was physically removed while the system was running.
 Device removal detection is hardware-dependent and might not be supported on all platforms.

+Apart from phase having `LastUpdtaedTime` and `LastTransitionTime` for the phase in status would help in identifying the changes in the phase of CSPI and determine whether it is stale or not.

 The phase is the current state of the CSPI.
 With the addition of Conditions to the status we can represent the latest available observations of a CSPI’s current state.
 The conditions for cspi will be represented by the following structure.
 ```go